JamesSkemp/words/content/post/excellent-news-the-blogml-project-is-not-dead.md

 +++
-title = "Excellent news - the BlogML project is not dead." summary = "While it seemed to be near death, if not dead, at least as far as new releases, the BlogML project is not dead, and has been undergoing a number of needed changes since the end of January." draft = false comments = true date = "2011-02-11T07:18:00-06:00"
+title = "Excellent news - the BlogML project is not dead." description = "While it seemed to be near death, if not dead, at least as far as new releases, the BlogML project is not dead, and has been undergoing a number of needed changes since the end of January." draft = false comments = true date = "2011-02-11T07:18:00-06:00"